reddec/git-pipe/README.md

 * Deploys all services.
 * All ports in `ports` directive will be linked as sub-domains
-* Root compose file supports optional `x-domain` attribute which overrides domain prefix.
-Default is repo name (or FQDN) .
-* Each service with at least one port supports an optional `x-domain` attribute which overrides sub-domain.
+* Each service with at least one port supports an optional `domainname` attribute which overrides sub-domain.
 Default is service name.
 * First services with attribute `x-root: yes` or with name `www`, `web`, `gateway` will be additionally exposed without sub-domain.
 * All exposed ports will be additionally exposed as sub-sub-domain with port name as the name.
 * Volumes automatically backup-ed and restored (see Backup)
+* Root port for service picked by the same rules as for [docker](#docker)

 Domains will be generated as> `<port?>.<x-domain|service>.<x-domain|project>.<root-domain>` and `<x-domain|project>.<root-domain>` points to `<first x-root: true|www|web|gateway>`